Security Camera Policy

 - All costs associated with the purchase, installation, and maintenance of the system will be the responsibility of the requesting department.

-- All existing surveillance cameras must be connected to the University’s centralized system by September 1, 2015, or risk removal of equipment.
+- All existing surveillance cameras must be connected to the University’s centralized system or risk removal of equipment.
 Requests for exemption should be submitted to and will be considered by the Director of Campus Security.

 - All authorized cameras and systems will be inspected annually to ensure that they are in proper working condition and meet policy guidelines.